IBM/kubernetes-storage/workshop/Lab7/README.md

 ### Create an API Key for your Target Account

-We will configure the IBM Cloud Operator to maange resources on your personal IBM Cloud Account.
+We will configure the IBM Cloud Operator to manage resources on your personal IBM Cloud Account.
 You will be able to create and manage a Cloudant DB lite service that only you will have access to.

+Note: The account that your Cloudant service will be created on MAY be different than the account where your Kubernetes account, so please keep that in mind.
+If you are participating in a workshop with the IBM Developer Advocacy team, we do this to avoid creating multiple lite cloudantDB services on the shared account where all the k8s clusters are running (IBM Cloud accounts are limited to 1 lite instance per service)

 1. Login to your personal IBM Cloud account.
 Use `--sso` if using single-sign-on.
 Select your personal account when asked upon logging in.